Christa Ackroyd sacked by BBC over alleged contract breach

 In a statement, the BBC said: "We can confirm that Christa Ackroyd will not be returning to the BBC and her presenting role with regional news programme Look North (Yorkshire).

-"We wish Christa the best for the future and thank her for the contribution she has made to the programme over the last 12 years."'No gagging clause'
+"We wish Christa the best for the future and thank her for the contribution she has made to the programme over the last 12 years."

 Born and educated in Bradford, Ms Ackroyd started her career at the Halifax Courier where she worked for four years.